Aerial view of a bushfire near Dirranbandi

 “Whilst the fire conditions have abated overnight and the early hours of this morning, there is potential for that to escalate again later today,” he told AAP.

-The cause of the two grass fires had not been determined but Mr Millington said lightning could be to blame.
+The cause of the fire had not been determined but Mr Millington said it could have been lightning.

 Queensland rural fire service trucks (file image)

-More than a dozen crews and four aerial bombers are working to contain the blaze.
+Firefighting crews and aerial bombers worked through the night trying to contain fire fronts.
 Image by Darren England/AAP PHOTOS

-The Bureau of Meteorology issued a heatwave warning for southeast and inland Queensland on Tuesday, covering the Balonne Shire where the bushfire was burning.
+The Bureau of Meteorology issued a heatwave warning for southeast and inland Queensland on Tuesday, covering the affected Balonne Shire.

 Meteorologist Miriam Bradbury warned heat would intensify across western and inland Queensland, sparking an extreme fire danger warning.